hollowbit/joinmy_party/README.md

 ## Architecture

+> Note: The current state of JoinMy.Party's code is definitely flawed in some obvious ways.
+Some tech debt was taken on to release the project in an initial MVP state.
+Before releasing new games, the plan is to fix some of the issues with refactoring work.
+Please see the [open issues](https://github.com/hollowbit/joinmy_party/issues).

 Each game room has the following architecture (using the game "Prisoner's Dilemma" in this example):

 ![Game Room Infrastructure](docs/joinmy-party-game-architecture.png)